 Coachella, my mango friends, is so much more than home to a certain music festival.
-It is, in fact, one of the primary growing region for Keitt mangoes.
+It is, in fact, one of the primary growing regions for Keitt mangoes.
 (Keitt rhymes with Pete!)
-So,forget everything your mother ever taught you about green fruit and ripeness, because the standard rules don’t apply here.
+So, forget everything your mother ever taught you about green fruit and ripeness, because the standard rules don’t apply here.
 Look at this ripe beaut of a Keitt – it’s big and GREEN.

 So how to tell if these green beauts are ripe?
 By touch!
 Some of them will have a bit of a yellow blush on them but even still, that doesn’t mean they are ripe, so don’t use color with Keitts.
 They need to yield to touch; if they begin to feel less firm and give a little, that’s a good starting point.
 A day or two past that might just make the perfect ripe mango, so buy a few and get some practice.
 After experimenting with just a couple, you’ll know just how soft they need to be for perfect ripeness.